CS559/CS559-Framework22/README.md

 If you want to read about the history of Graphics Town (prior to 2014) and see what the old C++ version was like, read [this](http://graphics.cs.wisc.edu/WP/cs559-fall2014/2014/11/07/project-2-graphics-town-framework-code/).
 If you want to see the original JavaScript framework, you can look [here](http://graphics.cs.wisc.edu/WP/cs559-fall2015/2015/10/15/project-program-group-2-graphics-town/) for a description.
 Yes, that really was all the documentation we gave to students.

-**WARNING:** This documentation is created using JSDoc, and I am not a JSDoc expert.
+**WARNING:** The documentation is created using JSDoc, and I am not a JSDoc expert.
 You should also read the code directly.
 There may also be version skew between the documentation and the code.
 Trust the code.

-A version of the documentation is available on [GitHub Pages](https://cs559.github.io/CS559-Framework21-Docs/).
+A version of the documentation is available on [GitHub Pages](https://cs559.github.io/CS559-Framework21/).
+This is automatically built by GitHub (using continuous integration) and stored in a branch.

 ## What is this anyway?